-A higher proportion of UC mothers (27%) claimed to have severe disease activity during pregnancy defined as; change of medication, IBD-related hospital admission or surgery during pregnancy, compared to CD mothers (17%).
-Maternal UC with inadequate GWG (15/45, 33.3%) demonstrated a trend for disease activity compared to maternal CD with inadequate GWG (6/35, 17.1%) (p = 0.10), which might suggest that that inadequate GWG in UC patients are associated with disease activityassociation between disease activity and malnutrition only in UC, by comparing the nutritional status and resting energy expenditure (REE) between hospitalized CD and UC patients.
+A higher proportion of UC mothers (27%) reported disease activity during pregnancy defined as; change of medication, IBD-related hospital admission or surgery during pregnancy, compared to CD mothers (17%).
+Maternal UC with inadequate GWG (15/45, 33.3%) demonstrated a trend for disease activity compared to maternal CD with inadequate GWG (6/35, 17.1%) (p = 0.10), which might suggest that that inadequate GWG in UC patients is associated with disease activity.
+A recently published study reflects similar association between disease activity and malnutrition only in UC, by comparing the nutritional status and resting energy expenditure (REE) between hospitalized CD and UC patients.
 35. This study did not find any differences in nutritional parameters and energy metabolism between CD and UC patients.
 IL-6 correlated with disease activity in both CD and UC, but REE correlated with disease activity only in UC.

 Malnutrition in CD patients could be explained by several factors, unrelated to disease activity, like small bowel resections and transmural inflammation.
 Al-Jaouni et al. showed altered metabolism with higher REE in combination with increased fat oxidation in CD patients with active disease as well as in remission 36 .